 At one point, Credit Karma Tax was unable to accommodate claiming the Earned Income Tax Credit (EITC) for taxpayers without qualifying dependents, but that’s changed.

-You can qualify for the EITC without a dependent if you’re 25 to 64 years old, filing as single, head of household, or qualifying widow(er) and if your income is less than $15,820 for the 2020 tax year, the return you'll file in 2021.
+You can qualify for the EITC without a dependent if you’re 25 to 64 years old; filing as single, head of household, or qualifying widow(er); and your income is less than $15,820 for the 2020 tax year, the return you’ll file in 2021.
 This limit increases to $21,710 if you’re married and filing a joint return.
-You must also have lived in the U.S. for at least half the year, and you can’t be the qualifying child of another taxpayer.
+You must also have lived in the United States for at least half the year, and you can’t be the qualifying child of another taxpayer.

 The American Rescue Plan Act of 2021 significantly enhances this tax credit for childless individuals and spouses.
-Taxpayers as young as age 19 are eligible in 2021 unless they're a student enrolled less than half-time, and there's no cap on the age requirement for this year, either.
-The Act increases the maximum credit for these taxpayers from $543 to about $1,500, but again for just one year only.
+Taxpayers as young as age 19 are eligible in 2021 unless they’re a student enrolled less than half-time, and there’s no cap on the age requirement for this year.
+The act increases the maximum credit for these taxpayers from $543 to about $1,500, but again for one year only.

 Credit Karma Tax certainly isn’t your only option.
-Numerous software providers offer tax programs, although not necessarily for free.
+Numerous software providers offer tax programs and applications, although not all are necessarily for free.

 Credit Karma Tax can import information from older returns if you previously used the H&R Block, TaxAct, or TurboTax programs and want to make a switch this year.
 Its tax program is not part of the IRS Free File Alliance, however, which can be a cost-free alternative for some taxpayers who earn less than $72,000 in 2020, reported in the return to be filed in 2021.